The EU Maritime Profile - seafarers

 This is achieved by the STCW Information System, a system developed and managed by EMSA, that on an annual basis receives information extracted from the EU Member States plus Iceland and Norway seafarers’ national registry systems on their issued certificates and endorsements.

-After all that information is treated to ensure its harmonisation, accuracy and reliability, EMSA publishes an annual statistical review report that presents a snapshot of the European maritime labour market.
-Reports have been published in 2016 and are available at https://portal.emsa.europa.eu/web/stcw/documents.
+All data and information is treated to ensure its harmonisation, accuracy and reliability, and since 2016 an annual statistical review presenting a snapshot of the European maritime labour market is published at https://portal.emsa.europa.eu/web/stcw/documents.
 In addition, since June 2023, annual statistical reviews may be customised through an interactive web-based module available at: https://portal.emsa.europa.eu/web/stcw/seafarers-stats

 Although it cannot provide numbers on employment of the certified seafarers, the STCW-IS is able to detail the number of masters and officers holding a valid certificate of competency and/or endorsement attesting the recognition of a certificate of competency entitling them to serve on board EU Member State flagged vessels by specific categories of data such as the ones below.

-This section looks at the relevant data on masters and officers, the gender gap in shipping, the age distribution, the variation of available masters and officers along the years and the top five extra-EU nationalities.
+This section looks at the relevant data on masters and officers, the gender gap in shipping, the age distribution, the variation of available masters and officers along the years and the top five non -EU nationalities.

 Number of masters and officers available to serve on EU Member-State flagged ships